matthew-hale/lit/readme.md

 A program to extract code blocks from text into standalone code files.

 ## Usage
-Code blocks can be classed with a filename, like this (read the raw readme.md for a better look):
+Code blocks in a markdown file can be classed with a filename, like
+this:

     ```test.sh
     #!/bin/sh